A Rather Weak 'Attempt' To Defend

 Mickey-Mouse Science?

-The answer is pretty clear: no, there are none.
+The answer is pretty clear: no, there aren't.

 On the other hand, if dialecticians take the